opendp/opendp/docs/source/user/getting-started.rst

 Installing OpenDP for Rust from crates.io
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OpenDP is also available as a `Rust crate <https://crates.io/crates/opendp>`_.
-This is uncommon, as most people will use OpenDP through one of the other language bindings.
+This is not as common, as most people will use OpenDP through one of the other language bindings.
 But if you need to use the Rust interface of OpenDP directly, you can just reference the ``opendp`` crate in your ``Cargo.toml`` file:

 .. code-block:: toml

     [dependencies]
-    opendp = "0.1.0"
+    opendp = { version = "0.1.0", features = ["contrib"] }

 .. note::

     The actual version may differ depending on the `releases available <https://github.com/opendp/opendp/releases>`_.

+In the above snip, opting into the "contrib" feature includes code that has not yet completed the vetting process.
+Continuous noise samplers require explicit opt-in and are behind the "floating-point" feature.

 With that configured, the Rust dependency system will automatically download the crate as needed, and you can just ``use`` the ``opendp`` module: